-- 1 The expression "taking the bridle," means taking the command or supremacy (comp.
-Job 30:11).
-The term "mother" is applied to the principal city in a district, the other towns being designated "daughters." - 2 By combining the accounts in 2 Samuel and 1 Chronicles, it will be seen that the army consisted, as might be expected, of these three kinds of forces, although only chariots and horsemen are mentioned in Chronicles, and foot-men in Samuel.
-In general these two narratives supplement each other, and also not infrequently enable us to detect and correct from the one text clerical errors that have crept into the other. - 3 This is the correct rendering, and not as in our Authorised Version. - 4 In 2 Samuel 8:4 by a clerical error the number is given as 700.
+- fts1 The expression "taking the bridle," means taking the command or supremacy (comp. dst Job 30:11).
+The term "mother" is applied to the principal city in a district, the other towns being designated "daughters." - ^{fts2} By combining the accounts in 2 Samuel and 1 Chronicles, it will be seen that the army consisted, as might be expected, of these three kinds of forces, although only chariots and horsemen are mentioned in Chronicles, and foot-men in Samuel.
+In general these two narratives supplement each other, and also not infrequently enable us to detect and correct from the one text clerical errors that have crept into the other.

+fts3 This is the correct rendering, and not as in our Authorised Version.

+- fts4 In 40002 Samuel 8:4 by a clerical error the number is given as 700.
 In general, as already stated, the details of the two accounts must be compared, so as to correct copyists' omissions and mistakes in either of them.
-It need scarcely be pointed out how readily such might occur in numerals, and where the details were so numerous and intricate.

-- 5 If the reader will attentively compare the brief notices in 2 Samuel 8:3, 4 and 1 Chronicles 18:3, 4 with those in 2 Samuel 10:15-18 and 1 Chronicles 19:16-18, no doubt will be left on his mind that they refer to one and the same event, viz., not to the beginning of the war with Hadad-Ezer, but to its second stage after his precipitate flight from the battle of Medeba.
-For detailed proof we must refer to the Commentaries. - 6 So in 1 Chronicles 18:10.
-The writing Joram, in 2 Samuel 8:10, is either a clerical error or the translation of the heathen into the Jewish form of the name by changing "Hadad," or sun-god, into "Jehovah." - 7 In 2 Samuel 8:13 the words "he smote Edom," have evidently fallen out after "when he returned from smiting of the Syrians." - 8 This seems to us the most rational interpretation of the terms, though not a few have regarded them as names of nationalities, in which case they would represent a guard of foreign mercenaries. - 9 The term here used in the Hebrew is cohen, which is always translated "priest," but is here employed in its root-meaning: one who represents and pleads the case of a person. - 10 This is evident from the circumstance that, on the death of Saul, Mephibosheth was only five years old (2 Samuel 4:4), while in the account before us he is represented as having a young son (2 Samuel 9:12), so that a considerable period must have intervened. - "no pasture."
-It may help to control such fancies if we point out that the Masoretic writing "Lo-debar" in two words is manifestly incorrect, the place being probably the Lidbir of Joshua 13:26 (in our Authorised Version Debir).
-But even were it otherwise, Lo-Debar could only mean "no pasture," if the "Lo" were spelt with an aleph, which it is in 2 Samuel 17:27, but not in 9:4, 5, where it is spelt with a vav, and hence would mean the opposite of "no pasture."
+It need scarcely be pointed out how readily such might occur in numerals, and where the details were so numerous and intricate. - fts5 If the reader will attentively compare the brief notices in 40092 Samuel 8:3, 4 and 40091 Chronicles 18:3, 4 with those in 40092 Samuel 10:15-18 and 40091 Chronicles 19:16-18, no doubt will be left on his mind that they refer to one and the same event, viz., not to the beginning of the war with Hadad-Ezer, but to its second stage after his precipitate flight from the battle of Medeba.
+For detailed proof we must refer to the Commentaries. - fts6 So in ^{dts0}1 Chronicles 18:10.
+The writing Joram, in ^{dts0}2 Samuel 8:10, is either a clerical error or the translation of the heathen into the Jewish form of the name by changing "Hadad," or sun-god, into "Jehovah." - fts7 In (1)122 Samuel 8:13 the words "he smote Edom," have evidently fallen out after "when he returned from smiting of the Syrians." - ^{fts8} This seems to us the most rational interpretation of the terms, though not a few have regarded them as names of nationalities, in which case they would represent a guard of foreign mercenaries. - ^{fts9} The term here used in the Hebrew is cohen, which is always translated "priest," but is here employed in its root-meaning: one who represents and pleads the case of a person. - fts10 This is evident from the circumstance that, on the death of Saul, Mephibosheth was only five years old (40002 Samuel 4:4), while in the account before us he is represented as having a young son (40002 Samuel 9:12), so that a considerable period must have intervened.

+fts11 Much ingenious use has been made of the name "Lo Debar," as meaning "no pasture."
+It may help to control such fancies if we point out that the Masoretic writing "Lo-debar" in two words is manifestly incorrect, the place being probably the Lidbir of "To Joshua 13:26 (in our Authorised Version Debir).
+But even were it otherwise, Lo-Debar could only mean "no pasture," if the "Lo" were spelt with an aleph, which it is in "To Z Samuel 17:27, but not in 9:4, 5, where it is spelt with a vav, and hence would mean the opposite of "no pasture."
 We have called attention to this as one of many instances of certain interpretations of Holy Scripture, wholly unwarranted by a proper study of the text, from which, however, too often, dogmatic inferences are drawn.